SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 **3. Test the application**

-To test the running application, navigate back to thecodeready workspace and run the following in a new terminal
+To test the running application, navigate back to the CodeReady Workspaces and run the following in a new terminal:

 `curl http://localhost:8081`